Xiangxu-0103/xiangxu-0103.github.io/_pages/about.md

 **Academic Services** \
 I served as a reviewer for Acta Automatica Sinica (自动化学报). \
-I served as an active contributor of [MMDetection3D](https://github.com/open-mmlab/mmdetection3d).
+I served as a collaborator of [MMDetection3D](https://github.com/open-mmlab/mmdetection3d).

 **Hobbies** \
 Love: 🏀Basketball, 🎶music, 🏸badminton, and 🏓table tennis.